Indian vulture crisis

-Nine species of vulture can be found living in India, but most are now in danger of extinction after a rapid and major population collapse exceeding 99.5% in recent decades.
+Nine species of vulture can be found living in India, but most are now endangered after a rapid and major population collapse exceeding 99.5% in recent decades.
 In the early 1980s, three species of Gyps vultures (the white-rumped vulture, the long-billed vulture and the slender-billed vulture) had a combined estimated population of 40 million in South Asia, while in 2017 the total population numbered only 19,000 (6,000, 12,000, and 1,000 respectively).

 A major contributing factor in declining populations of vultures is believed to be the widespread use of drugs such as diclofenac, a nonsteroidal anti-inflammatory drug (NSAID) once commonly given to livestock.
 The drug is believed to have been passed onto the vultures through the flesh of dead cattle who were given diclofenac in their last days of life, which then causes kidney failure in vultures.
 Data modelling revealed that a tiny proportion (about 0.8%) of livestock carcasses containing diclofenac can cause significant crashes in vulture populations.

 Without vultures, a large number of animal carcasses were left to rot, posing a serious risk to human health by providing a potential breeding ground for infectious germs and proliferation of pests such as rats.
 The loss of vultures also resulted in a substantial increase in the population of feral dogs, whose bites are the most common cause of human rabies.
 The feral dog population in India increased by at least 5 million, resulting in over 38 million additional dog bites and more than 47,000 extra deaths from rabies, costing $34 billion in economic impact.

 Veterinary usage of diclofenac has been banned in India since 2006.
 Meloxicam, another NSAID, which is rapidly metabolized and harmless to vultures, has been suggested as an acceptable substitute for diclofenac.
 In addition, various conservation schemes are in place to help recover the vulture population.
 The population is recovering slowly and the decline has been significantly arrested in India, Pakistan and Nepal following a strict ban on the drugs causing harm to the vultures.

 History

 Vultures in India live in communities and are generally very dependent on human activities.
-Hinduism, which represents 80% of the country's population, is particularly favorable to vultures.
-Cows are considered sacred by the majority of Hindus, so cow meat is generally not consumed.
+Hinduism, which represents about 79.8% of the country's population according to the 2011 Census, is particularly favorable to vultures.
+Cows are considered sacred by the majority of Hindus, so cow meat is generally not consumed by many Hindus due to religious beliefs.
 This results in cow carcasses being left to be fed on by vultures.
 Of the estimated 500 million cattle in India, only 4% were destined for consumption by humans as meat.
 Due to their Zoroastrian beliefs, India's Parsis relied mainly on vultures to eat corpses left in Towers of Silence.
 Vultures constituted the natural animal disposal system, processing carcasses, and nearly 15,000 vultures have been observed at the carcass depositories in the Indian capital of New Delhi.